himmng/cosmonova/README.md

 # cosmonova
-basic core and likelyhood modules of cosmohammer for a simple problem of parameter estimation by taking supernovaIa data as an ideal tracer of cosmology. prerequisite : cosmoHammer, emcee pakages
+basic core and likelyhood modules of cosmohammer for a simple problem of parameter estimation by taking supernovaIa data as an ideal tracer of cosmology....

+prerequisite : cosmoHammer, emcee packages